choelea/markdown-cms/test/content/special-chars.md

-/*
+---
-Title: Special Characters Page
+title: Special Characters Page
-Sort: 2
+sort: 2
-*/
+---
+# tere
 This is some example content with "special characters".